squiree98/GraphicsTutorials/README.md

-Tutorial files show code written and done during tutorials.
-The Blank project file is where the main coursework was written
+Tutorial files show code written and done during tutorials with the help and assistance of lecturers and course materials.

+The blank project file contains the coursework and was entirely written by myself excluding the "GraphicsCoursework.cpp" file